The REECL Facility provided loans for energy efficiency home improvements

 The grant financing came from the Kozloduy International Decommissioning Support Fund (KIDSF), set up in the year 2000 with contributions from the European Commission, EU member countries, and Switzerland.
 KIDSF financially supports the early decommissioning of units 1-4 of Kozloduy Nuclear Power Plant.
 KIDSF also supports energy sector initiatives associated with the decommissioning effort, such as improving energy efficiency in Bulgaria.

 REECL Project Office ensured the integrity of the REECL operation.

 The REECL Project Office team had been retained by the EBRD after a competitive international tender in accordance with the EBRD procurement rules.
 REECL Project Office operated in line with the REECL procedures/policies to:

 - Ensure that the technical criteria of the REECL facility are clearly defined, consistently applied and updated;

 - Enhance the implementation of the REECL facility so that potential borrowers are properly advised of the eligibility requirements and loans are processed according to REECL facility procedures;

 - Establish an efficient tracking, monitoring and reporting system to ensure accurate data and standard forms are utilised; and

 - Ensure that grant funding is applied consistently in line with the eligibility criteria and is supported by an appropriate level of validation, to avoid misuse of the grant.

-To carry out its activities, the REECL Project Office may request additional information, detailed designs, certificates and proofs of conformity/claims from Installers and/or borrowers in line with the REECL procedures/policies.
+To carry out its activities, the REECL Project Office may have requested additional information, detailed designs, certificates and proofs of conformity/claims from Installers and/or borrowers in line with the REECL procedures/policies.

-The REECL loans and incentive grants are available to REECL borrowers until 31 August 2019.
+The REECL loans and incentive grants were available to REECL borrowers until 31 August 2019.